Getting Married in Denmark as a Binational Couple

 For the apostille and translation steps that often go with these post-wedding procedures, see our Danish marriage apostille guide.

-Your Danish marriage certificate is recognized in over 100 countries.
-It's issued in five languages and — with our optional Apostille Service — can be fully authenticated for use in any country that's a member of the Hague Apostille Convention.
+Your Danish marriage certificate is valid under Danish law.
+It's issued in five languages and — with our optional Apostille Service — can be authenticated for use in the member states of the Hague Apostille Convention.
+Authentication is not automatic recognition of every legal effect; whether the marriage is recognised abroad, and what rights it unlocks, depends on the laws of your home country.

 If your home country requires the marriage to be registered abroad, our Danish marriage apostille guide covers the international authentication step.
 And for binational LGBTQ+ couples specifically, our same-sex marriage in Denmark guide addresses recognition specifics across countries.

 Stop fighting bureaucracy.
 Start planning your wedding.
-Denmark Wedding Services has helped over 500 binational couples get married the easy way.
+Denmark Wedding Services has helped many binational couples get married the simpler way.

 Related guide: Marrying in Denmark for international couples